streamlit/docs/content/streamlit-cloud/get-started/share-your-app/index.md

 Inviting other developers is simple, just invite them to your GitHub repository so that you can code on apps together, and then have them log in to [share.streamlit.io](https://share.streamlit.io).
 If you are working as a team, you likely are already in the same repos, so skip step 1 and go straight to having them log into [share.streamlit.io](https://share.streamlit.io)

-Streamlit Cloud inherits developer permissions from GitHub, so when your teammates log in, they will automatically view the workspaces you share.
+Streamlit Community Cloud inherits developer permissions from GitHub, so when your teammates log in, they will automatically view the workspaces you share.
 From there you can all deploy, manage, and share apps together.

 ### Pushing new code